 By Ashely Reyes

-SEMA: What advice do you have for young folks contemplating a career in the automotive aftermarket?
+SEMA: What advice do you have for someone pursuing a career in the wheel and tire segment?

 CS: My advice is that it's okay not to be an expert in every possible aspect of wheels and tires.
 The amount of information out there can be overwhelming, so give it time and you will become more and more confident.

 SEMA: Where can we find you on a Saturday?